Top 10 Best Sites

 Since our mobile phones have become the accessory du jour, it’s no surprise online daters are spending more time connecting on their mobile phones, instead of leisurely browsing through eligible singles on their desktops.

-Aside from the household names of mobile apps, including Match, OkCupid, eHarmony and Zoosk, several new mobile-only apps have hit the scene and are hanging their digital hats on the phones of celebrities and everyday people.
+Aside from the household names of dating sites turned mobile apps, including Match, eharmony and Zoosk, several new mobile-only apps have hit the scene and are hanging their digital hats on the phones of celebrities and everyday people.

 Two of my favorite new apps gaining popularity are Tinder and Let’s Date.
 Both mobile apps cater to singles in their 20s and are popular on college campuses.

 Let’s take a look at both of them.

 Tinder is a geo-location mobile dating app, which feels like an addictive mobile game in the style of speed dating.

 When you open the app, baseball card-style photos of singles in your vicinity will pop up, and you can either click on the green heart to “like” the profile and connect or click the red X to delete their profile and move on to the next profile.